Zetorminator/G.O.Y.-bot/README.md

-idk what to write here so ill paste the description of my bot and its devlog G.O.Y. bot anwsers philosophical questions , helps you make decisons with coinflip, and it also teaches random facts if you ask him nicely.
+G.O.Y. bot anwsers philosophical questions , helps you make decisons with coinflip, and it also teaches random facts if you ask him nicely.

 devlog #1